 To determine the effects of fire frequency on both baseflow and stormflow concentrations of nitrogen and phosphorus.

-Frequency of Sampling: Base flow samples are collected 3 times per week in mornings.
+Frequency of Sampling: If stream locations other than Edler Spring and hiking trail have flowing water, base flow samples are collected 3 times per week in the mornings.
+Edler Spring and hiking trail are sampled once per week when other sites are dry or have standing water.
 If the base flow collection time corresponds to a storm flow event, they are classified as such.

-Samples (250 mL) from mid-stream are collected 2-3 times per week.
-Date, time of day (CST), stream temperature (c) and stream height (N01B, N02B, N04D, and N20B only).
-Sub-samples (three 20mL vials) are taken upon returning to the lab.
+Field Methods: Samples (250 mL) from mid-stream are collected up to 3 times per week.
+Date, time of day (CST), stream temperature (oC) and stream height (N01B, N02B, N04D, and N20B only) are recorded.
+Sub-samples (three 20 mL vials) are taken upon returning to the lab.
 Samples are immediately frozen.

 Laboratory Methods: One vial is analyzed for inorganic nitrogen (N) and phosphorous (P).
 A second vial is run for dissolved organic carbon (DOC).
-The third vial is run for TN or total nitrogen, and TP or total phosphorous.
-At the completion of all analyses the vial with maximum volume is stored in the freezer as an archived sample for 10 years from date of collection.
+The third vial is run for TN, and TP.
+At the completion of all analyses the vial with the maximum volume is frozen as an archived sample for 10 years from date of collection.
 Nitrogen and phosphorus nutrients are performed by colorimetric determination on a flow solution analyzer.
 Dissolved organic carbon is measured by high temperature combustion.
 Data is compiled annually, checked by the RA, and archived by the IM.

 For additional metadata information see: http://lter.konza.ksu.edu/sites/default/files/DC.pdf